 How Long They Generally Last?

 In most cases, the industry average for solar panels is around 25-30 years.
-That’s a considerable amount of time for anything, but there are several factors to consider that could affect this.
-Solar panels slowly degrade over time, even when well cleaned and maintained, by an average output of around 0.8% per year, a minuscule number on the surface, but one that can stack up over time.
+That’s a considerable amount of time for anything.
+But there are several factors to consider that could affect this.
+Solar panels slowly degrade over time by an average output of around 0.8% per year.
+And this even when well cleaned and maintained.
+It is a minuscule number on the surface, but one that can stack up over time.
 Thankfully, newer panels and higher quality brands boast even lower degradation rates.
-Looking into the types of panels you own could be a good indicator of their lifecycles, as thin-film panels degrade at a faster rate than mono/polycrystalline panels.
+Looking into the types of panels you own could be a good indicator of their lifecycles.
+Thin-film panels degrade at a faster rate than mono/polycrystalline panels.

-With rates such as these, that means even after the 25-30 year lifecycle of your panels, they will still be operating at around 70-80% as much as they did on their best days, which given the timeframe makes them well worth the initial cost.
+With rates such as these, they will still be operating at around 70-80%.
+This is as much as they did on their best days.
+Even after the 25-30 year lifecycle of your panels.
+This timeframe makes them well worth the initial cost.
 Typically, panels will well outlive their initial life expectancies.
 Did you know that even the world’s first modern panel is operational today, well after 60 years!
 With rapidly improving advancements in solar technology and more people investing in clean energy, these numbers are sure to go up even more as time goes on.

 There are even more options to future proof your panels as they reach into the later stages of the 25-30 year life cycles.
-Merely adding another panel to your array can usually offset the degradation of efficiency on your entire array, ensuring you get even more output regardless of how long you’ve been using the rest.
+Merely adding another panel to your array can usually offset the degradation of efficiency on your entire array.
+You get even more output regardless of how long you’ve been using the rest.

 Despite the risk of degradation to solar panels, the advantages of extremely long life cycles, easy maintenance, great warranty options, and overall savings in costs make investing in solar panels a much greater benefit than risk.
 With a one time installation and proper care, your panels will keep you powered with clean energy for decades to come.